2nd trimester beginning & photo I used for my pregnancy announcement via email & online late August 2017

 Email to my mother (during the deep night as I struggled through contractions)

 Contractions just recently went from being pretty manageable to now being really difficult & hard to cope with.
-I spoke with a midwife on the phone earlier this evening & she said it’s time to come in when I feel I cannot control myself anymore thru the contractions.
-It’s getting there.
 Mike & Hunter are both snug sleeping so I am going to move slowly, get dressed slowly, feel out the contractions & then make a decision when to wake Mike up to go.
 If this continues, it will definitely be sometime within next couple of hours that we get going.

 Email from my mother